The Penrose Property with a Cosmological Constant: Spacetimes with Cosmological Constant

-Note that the equation $V(r)=0$ may have a number of positive roots, however it will be sufficient for us to consider only regions near the conformal boundary, so this will not concern us.
-Let $r_+$ denote the largest positive root of the equation $V(r)=0$ (it is clear that such a root does exist).
-A portion of the Penrose diagram for the compactified spacetime is shown in figure \ref{fig:AdSSchwarzschild}.
-Since we are interested in connecting points on the conformal boundary, we see from figure \ref{fig:AdSSchwarzschild} that we will be restricted to the region $r>r_+$, so in particular we may assume that $V(r)>0$.

-We first compactify the Schwarzschild-AdS metric using the same procedure as in \cite[Section 4.2.1]{PCMD}.
+We first compactify the Schwarzschild-AdS metric using the same procedure as was used in \cite[Section 4.2.1]{PCMD}.
 We define the tortoise co-ordinate, $r_*$, by

-We see that all terms involving $\mu$ are sub-leading, and in particular become $0$ at $r=\infty$.
+We see that all terms involving $\mu$ are sub-leading, and in particular tend to $0$ as $r\rightarrow\infty$.
 From this it is clear that the co-ordinates used to compactify the Schwarzschild-AdS metric (equation (\ref{eqn:Schwarzschild-AdS})) agree at $r=\infty$ with those used to compactify pure anti-de Sitter spacetime.
-This allows us to use a spacetime comparison argument similar to those used in \cite{PCMD}\footnote{See footnote 5 in \cite{PCMD} for discussion of why this point is crucial for making spacetime comparisons such as the ones used in this proof.} and \cite{HeWuXie}.
-The key observation for this comparison is that both the Schwarzschild-AdS and the pure AdS spacetimes have the same conformal boundaries, hence the set $B(p)$ is the same in both cases.
+This allows us to use a spacetime comparison argument similar to those used in \cite{PCMD}\footnote{See footnote 5 in \cite{PCMD} for a discussion of why the agreement of compactified co-ordinates on the conformal boundary is crucial for making spacetime comparisons such as the one used in this proof.} and \cite{HeWuXie}.

-In what follows, we use the subscript 0 to denote pure AdS spacetime (i.e. Schwarzschild-AdS with $\mu=0$) with the same radius of curvature, $l$, as the Schwarzschild-AdS spacetime we are considering.
-We have that
+In what follows we use the subscript 0 to denote pure AdS spacetime (i.e. Schwarzschild-AdS with $\mu=0$) with the same radius of curvature, $l$, as the Schwarzschild-AdS spacetime we are considering.
+We have

-where $\Omega^2$ and $\Omega_0^2$ are the conformal compactification factors for Schwarzschild-AdS and pure AdS respectively (defined analously to equation (4.19) in \cite{PCMD}).

-Now suppose $p$, $q\in\partial \tilde{M}$ and $q\in\overline{B(p)}$.
-Since $A(p)=B(p)$ for pure AdS spacetime (and moreover $\partial{A(p)}=\partial{B(p)}$), there must exist a curve from $p$ to $q$ which is causal (i.e. timelike or null) with respect to the AdS metric and which enters the interior of the spacetime.
-Then from inequality (\ref{eqn:inequality}) and from the fact that we are using compactified co-ordnates for the Schwarzschild-AdS and pure AdS spacetimes which agree at $r=\infty$, we conclude that this curve corresponds to a curve in compactified Schwarzschild-AdS spacetime which is timelike and which has the same endpoints on $\partial\tilde{M}$ (where we identify curves in the two spacetimes by following the same path in compactified co-ordinates).